NoMoreFood/Repacls/index.md

    ConvertDescriptorToStringSecurityDescriptor().
 This command does not print informational messages other than errors.

-/RestoreSecurity <FileName>
-   The reverse operation of /BackupSecurity.
-Takes the file name and security descriptors specified in the file specified and applies them to the file system.
-This command does not print informational messages other than errors.

 /FindAccount <Name|Sid>
    Reports any instance of an account specified.